b00401062/b00401062.github.io/Textbooks/Bloch's Effective Java.md

 ### Minimize mutability

 - Five rules for immutable classes:
-    - Don’t provide methods that modify the object’s state.
+    - Don't provide methods that modify the object's state.
-    - Ensure that the class can’t be extended.
+    - Ensure that the class can't be extended.
     - Make all fields final.
     - Make all fields private.
     - Ensure exclusive access to any mutable components.